 Lightspeed Retail is a live service, so the information you're seeing is always up-to-date.
-Analytics, however, only synchronizes with Retail overnight.
-This means the data you see in Analytics is only accurate up to the previous day's date.
+Analytics, however, only synchronizes with Retail every two hours.
+This means the data you see in Analytics for today's date will not include up to two hours' worth of information.

 What the report means